enordquist/enordquist.github.io/_pages/about.md

 **Jerome, Idaho**
 <div style="text-align: justify">
 <img align='left' width='250' style='padding-right: 10px' alt='Shoshone Falls' src='images/shoshone_falls.jpg'>
 I grew up in Jerome, Idaho, a small town of ~10,000 people when I was there.
 Here I am paddling a green kayak up to within a few meters of the base of the <a href="https://en.wikipedia.org/wiki/Shoshone_Falls">Shoshone Falls</a>, a breathtaking part of the nearby <a href="https://en.wikipedia.org/wiki/Snake_River">Snake River Canyon</a>.
-I was interested in science early-on,although I have not studied Dinosaurs as much as I did as a kid!
+I was interested in science early-on, although I have not studied Dinosaurs as much as I did as a kid!
 My first job was working as a lab technician at the Northwestern Irrigation and Soils Research Laboratory in Kimberly, Idaho collecting data on soil physics (i.e. precison mud-making).
 </div>